 An emulsifier is an ingredient that makes oil and water hold together.
 These are useful in salad dressings because they keep the ingredients in suspension.
-The two most common emulsifiers in salad dressings are mustard and egg yolk.
+The two most common emulsifiers in homemade salad dressings are mustard and egg yolk.
 I also am a fan of using my blender or mini prep to blend my dressings, which can make the temporary emulsions hold longer.
 See more below about blending techniques.
-Commercial dressings use soy lecithin which is a soy derived emulsifier.
+Commercial bottled dressings commonly use soy lecithin which is a soy derived emulsifier.

 These are ingredients that are added to dressings like roasted tomatoes, cheese, peanut butter, fruit, pesto and fresh herbs that make them flavorful and unique.
 Some optional ingredients like Greek Yogurt are all about making the dressing creamy and have nice thick texture and mouth-feel.
 Others like chopped herbs add a big punch of flavor.
 Others like tahini do both.